-- 17.1 Jury Duty Leave Pay for jury duty shall be the employee's regular straight-time salary less any amount received as compensation for the jury duty performed.
+- 16.1 Jury Duty Leave Pay for jury duty shall be the employee's regular straight-time salary less any amount received as compensation for the jury duty performed.
 Employees granted such leave shall remain absent from work only as long as necessary to satisfy the requirements of the duty being performed.
-The employee shall furnish the Employer with satisfactory evidence of the actual time spent on such duty and the compensation received, therefore. - 17.2 Military Leave Leave not to exceed twenty-one (21) calendar days in any one year, over and above annual leave, may be allowed for active training duty to an employee who is a member of the Washington National Guard, or a Reserve Corps of the United States as authorized by RCW 38.40.060. - 17.3 Bereavement Leave When verified by employee's supervisor, each employee shall be allowed-up to five (5) days of bereavement leave with pay for the death of a spouse, child, (including adopted, foster, step, or child of employee standing in loco parentis), sibling(s), parent(s), stepparents, grandparents, grandchild, any in-law relation of the same, or any relative living in the employee's household.
-Additional bereavement, in the form of sick leave, may be taken at the discretion of the employee's supervisor on an individual basis. - 17.4 Leave of Absence Without Pay Leave of absence without pay may be granted at the discretion of the department head.
-This leave shall be for non-medical, non-Family Medical Leave as described under Section 17.5.
+The employee shall furnish the Employer with satisfactory evidence of the actual time spent on such duty and the compensation received, therefore. - 16.2 Military Leave Leave not to exceed twenty-one (21) days during each year beginning October 1st and ending the following September 30th over and above annual leave or sick leave to which the employee is entitled may be allowed for active training duty to an employee who is a member of the Washington National Guard or of the army, navy, air force, coast guard, or marine corps reserve of the United States as authorized by RCW 38.40.060. - 16.3 Bereavement Leave Each employee shall be allowed up to five (5) days of bereavement leave with pay for death of a spouse, child, brother, sister, parent(s), grandparents, grandchild, any in-law relation of the same, or any relative living in the employee's household. - 16.4 Leave of Absence Without Pay Leave of absence without pay may be granted at the discretion of the department head.
+This leave shall be for non-medical, non-Family Medical Leave as described under Section 16.5.